-The Department acknowledges that crashes in construction zones are an emerging issue around the state.
-Although the TXDPS currently lacks the resources to dedicate ongoing organized efforts to this issue, we will encourage our field personnel to dedicate a portion of their local operations to construction zones and will reach out to our local partners around the state and request that a portion of their local operations and patrols be dedicated to crash prevention in construction zones.
+The Department acknowledges that crashes in construction zones are an issue around the state.
+We will continue to encourage our field personnel to dedicate a portion of their local operations to construction zones and will reach out to our local partners around the state and request that a portion of their local operations and patrols be dedicated to crash prevention in construction zones.
+With the addition of additional commissioned trooper posistions in successive grants, the state hopes to be able to dedicate more regular patrol time to construction zones.
+Additionally, overtime funds will be made available to field personnel to place additional emphasis on construction zone safety.